MiteshShah/miteshshah.github.io/_posts/linux/git/2015-06-26-how-to-push-single-commit-with-git.markdown

 modified:
 comments: true
 categories: linux/git
 excerpt: "Sometimes we made lots of commits locally and want to push specific commit to the remote branch.
-I'll show you how to push specific commit on remote branch"
+I'll show you how to push specific/single commit on remote branch"
 tags: [Linux, GIT, Github]
 image:
   feature: